 Many people make mistakes with light for their Pothos plant.
 It cannot tolerate strong or direct sunlight when it’s small or during its growing period.
 Never place it in direct sunlight when it’s young.
 I placed it in a shady corner of my rooftop; the windy environment facilitated its growth.

 If you are preparing it for room decoration, I do not recommend starting it in a room.
 First prepare it in a good environment outdoors; after that, you can take it indoors.

-You will be happy to know that there is no need of serious fertilization, as it is a low maintenance plant as said.
+You will be happy to know that there is no need for serious fertilization, as it is a low maintenance plant as said.
 The compost you gave on preparing potting mix work for a long time.
 You can mix some compost with water and give it to it, once a month.

-Never over fertilize it, it can be dangerous.
+Never over-fertilize it, it can be dangerous.